34-Year-Old Pitcher – Kansas City Royals

 Joe Blanton Contract Information:

-Signed a minor league contract with the Athletics in March of 2014.
+Signed a minor league contract with the Royals in February of 2015.

 To instantly reveal our fantasy analysis of every player – including Joe Blanton – simply subscribe now.

 |2008 (Multiple Teams)||27||MAJ||PHI/OAK||33||33||0||197.7||211||103||22||111||66||9||12||0||–||–||4.69||1.40|

 0 Games: Avg.
 0.0 IP/G